lutsen/lagan/README.md

 - *input*: The template to use in the admin interface.
 Templates are located in the *public/property-templates* directory.

 There can be other optional keys, for example the *directory* key for the *image_select* property input type.

-### Rules: validation ###

-`$this->rules` are the rules of the model.
-They are an array of validation rules.
-For the validation we use [Valitron](https://github.com/vlucas/valitron), so the available validation rules are the same.

-The key of each array in the `$this->rules` array is the name of the validation rule.
-The values in the value array of each rule are the names of the properties to apply the rule to.